suyogkad/Aamako-Achar/readme.md

 # Aamako Achar Website

-This repository contains the code for the Aamako Achar Website
+This repository contains the code for the Aamako Achar Website.

 ## Installation